 Nature can be used as a tool to help with writing a song.
 It might sound absurd, but natural rythms, melodies and harmonies are all around us.
 While every bird might sing a slightly different tune, there’s a pattern in each song.
 Likewise, a howling wind might emit a collection of pitches.
 Even man-made structures like generators can hum a steady note, inspiring a back-drop for a simple chord or melody.

-Today, most of us are plugged in all the time, even outdoors.
-While it’s tempting to pop in some headphones on a walk or jog, consider at least once just taking in the music of nature.
-At first, you might not hear much, but if you pay more attention you might suddenly find yourself humming a new tune, one inspired by the natural world around you.
+Today, most of us stay plugged in all the time, even outdoors.
+While it’s tempting to pop in some headphones during a walk or jog, consider taking a moment to absorb the music of nature.
+At first, you might not hear much, but if you pay more attention, you may suddenly find yourself humming a new tune, one inspired by the natural world around you.

 Using real-world sounds in your mix

-Real-world sounds aren’t just inspirational tools, they can also be used as instruments in and of themselves, or as thematic cues.
-If you think hard enough you can probably come up with a song or two that uses one of these sounds somewhere.
-Here are just two classic examples: “(Sittin’ On) The Dock of the Bay” by Otis Redding opens with the sound of waves crashing on the shore, slowly fading out as guitar fades in; “Allentown” by Billy Joel starts with a train whistle right before two snare hits come in.
-In both of these songs, the opening sounds relate to the song’s theme.
-The former references nostalgia and the passage of time felt sitting by a bay while the latter deals with travel, war, and American symbolism.
+Real-world sounds serve not only as inspirational tools but also function as instruments or thematic cues** in their own right.
+If you think hard enough, you can likely recall a song or two that incorporates one of these sounds.
+Here are just two classic examples: “(Sittin’ On) The Dock of the Bay” by Otis Redding opens with the sound of waves crashing on the shore, which slowly fades out as the guitar fades in; “Allentown” by Billy Joel begins with a train whistle right before two snare hits come in.
+In both songs, the opening sounds connect to the song’s theme.
+The former evokes nostalgia and the passage of time felt while sitting by a bay, while the latter addresses travel, war, and American symbolism.

-Of course, these sounds don’t necessarily have to open or close a song.
-They can be embedded within the song, either alone or behind the music as ambience.
-Another way these real-world sounds can be used in your mix is via sampling.
-This is when a sound is captured then used as a “note” that can be modulated and mixed with other sounds, or used all by itself.
-For instance, the sound of a gunshot could be sampled then mixed with a snare for a thematically and literally violent snare sound.
-There are sites with huge collections of these sounds for sample use, though nothing is stopping you from recording some yourself.
+Of course, these sounds don’t always need to open or close a song.
+You can embed them within the song, either alone or as ambience behind the music.
+Another way to utilize these real-world sounds in your mix is through sampling.
+This process captures a sound, allowing you to use it as a “note” that can be modulated and mixed with other sounds or stand alone.
+For instance, you could sample the sound of a gunshot, then mix it with a snare to create a thematically and literally violent snare sound.
+Many sites offer vast collections of these sounds for sampling, but nothing prevents you from recording some yourself.

 Conclusion